• AlbumentationsAlbumentations

 num_bits

 Defines the number of bits to keep for each color channel.
-Can be specified in several ways:
+Can be specified as:

 • tuple of two ints: (min_bits, max_bits) to randomly choose from.
 Range for each: [1, 7].